AdamJelley/AdamJelley.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Reinforcement Learning
-- Meta-Learning
+- Contrastive Learning
-- Deep learning generalisation
+- Representational Generalisation

 # Education to show in About widget
 education: